warrenween/SigmaCoin/src/main/java/ru/opensecreto/sigmacoin/powcba/README.md

 2. Choose `N` hashes.
 Xor each hash `result = hash1 ^ hash2 ^ ... ^ hashN`.
 3. If `result` array contains only zeroes, then shard is mined, else repeat step 2 with different `id`.
 Shard contains information about all `id`s, `seed`, and `publicKey`.
-4. Store shard for PoS step
+4. Store shard for PoC step